 Healthline also writes that in rare but serious cases, Ritalin can also cause a heart attack, a stroke, or sudden death.
 There also is a small but real risk of having serious heart problems as a result of Ritalin and alcohol use.

 Ritalin Abuse Statistics

-- College students’ use of nonprescription stimulant drugs such as Ritalin (and amphetamines such as Adderall and Dexedrine) fall between 14 percent and 38 percent, depending on the type of college and student’s age, recent studies show.
+- College students’ use of nonprescription stimulant drugs such as Ritalin (and amphetamines such as Adderall and Dexedrine) fall between 14% and 38%, depending on the type of college and student’s age, recent studies show.

-- About 20 percent of students take Ritalin regularly, although the percentage is probably much higher due to the rising number of people without ADHD taking Ritalin.
+- About 20% of students take Ritalin regularly, although the percentage is probably much higher due to the rising number of people without ADHD taking Ritalin.

-- 85 percent of the United States produces and consumes the world’s supply of Ritalin, which leads to the high number of children diagnosed with ADHD.
+- 85% of the United States produces and consumes the world’s supply of Ritalin, which leads to the high number of children diagnosed with ADHD.